 The key to content marketing is how you present your info.
 Storytelling is one of the best ways.

-I recently read a post by Heidi Cohen, How to Create B2B Content Marketing That Sells that highlights ways you get to tell your stories.
+I read a post by Heidi Cohen, How to Create B2B Content Marketing That Sells that highlights ways you get to tell your stories.
 Here are some highlights:

 - Use show and tell – use photos or videos to show products and features.

 - Become a teacher – offer training by providing them info on why to buy or use it more effectively.

 - Answer questions – this will give your responses more life.

 - Interview others in your organization that might not think they have valuable info to contribute, and then you write it.

 - Interview existing customers – get their perspective (good and bad) and address them.

 - Offer insights from senior management – on industry trends or issues.

 Content is king and we need to do everything we can to make sure that we get GOOD content out.
 If we do, you’ll be surprised at who will find it.